rajmanish31/Waze-project/README.md

 [Click here](https://github.com/rajmanish31/TikTok-Project/blob/main/Code/Regression_modeling.ipynb) to see python code for above step 4.

 ### Step 5: Classifying videos using machine learning
-In this step, you will practice using machine learning techniques to predict on a binary outcome variable.
+In this step, you will practice using tree-based modeling techniques to predict on a binary target class.

 This step has 3 parts: